 You likely won’t be able to tell without the proper tools if your AC, ducts, or thermostat are the problem.
 You may also just have a house that has poor insulation, and the cool air keeps leaking out.

 A professional will be able to diagnose your situation, and give you the best advice on how to fix it.

 Adding A Ductless Mini-Split System

 We love ductless mini-splits for this situation.
-It helps take the pressure off of your AC or heating system and makes the space more comfortable.
-Instead of stressing your HVAC system and working it harder to reach every room, you can install a ductless mini-split that has the ability to heat and cool, FAR more quietly than a window unit can.
+It helps take the pressure off of your AC or heating system, and makes the space more comfortable.
+Instead of stressing your HVAC system and working it harder to reach every room, you can install a ductless mini-split which has the ability to heat and cool, FAR more quietly than a window unit can.